kehessen/Icarus/README.md

 ### Flares

-- can be used to distract turrets for 2.5 seconds
+- Can be used to distract turrets for 2.5 seconds
 - crafting recipe: \
   ![img.png](Images/FlareRecipe.png)